What We Do

-We believe that working with and helping local communities is crucial to effective and sustainable conservation.
-Only when people are thriving can gorillas, other wildlife and their habitats thrive too.
-That’s why our motto is “Helping People.
-Saving Gorillas.”
+We believe that working with local communities is crucial for effective and sustainable conservation.
+Only when people are thriving can gorillas thrive too.
+That’s why our motto is Helping People.
+Saving Gorillas.

-The Value of Our Work
+The Value of

-Our holistic conservation efforts also directly help people and communities, improving the health and livelihoods of people who live near the gorillas, and helping to build the next generation of conservationists in Africa.
+Our holistic conservation efforts also directly help people and communities, improving the health and livelihoods of people who live near the gorillas and helping to build the next generation of conservationists in Africa.